Citrix ADC Global load balancing for hybrid and multi-cloud deployments

 You can use the default Multi-cloud GLB StyleBook on Citrix ADM to configure the ADC instances with hybrid and multi-cloud GLB configuration.

 You can use the default Multi-cloud GLB StyleBook for LB Node StyleBook to configure the ADC load balancing nodes which are the child sites in a parent-child topology that handle the application traffic.
-Use this StyleBook only if you want to configure LB nodes in case of a parent-child topology.
+Use this StyleBook only if you want to configure LB nodes in a parent-child topology.
 However, each LB node must be configured separately using this StyleBook.

 Workflow of ADC hybrid and multi-cloud GLB solution configuration

 You can use the shipped Multi-cloud GLB StyleBook on ADM to configure the ADC instances with hybrid and multi-cloud GLB configuration.

-The following diagram shows the workflow for configuring ADC hybrid and multi-cloud GLB solution.
+The following diagram shows the workflow for configuring an ADC hybrid and multi-cloud GLB solution.
 The steps in the workflow diagram are explained in more detail after the diagram.

 Perform the following tasks as a cloud administrator:

 Sign up for a Citrix Cloud account.

-To start using Citrix ADM, create a new Citrix Cloud company account or join an existing one that has been created by someone in your company.
+To start using Citrix ADM, create a Citrix Cloud company account or join an existing account created by someone in your company.

 After you log on to Citrix Cloud, click Manage on the Citrix Application Delivery Management tile to set up the ADM service for the first time.

 Download and install multiple ADM service agents.